 Hey!
 Every 6 months Nick and I like to generate ideas for essay questions that have been reported in recent IELTS exams.
 Today, we look at questions that our students have faced in January, February, and March this year.
 What do we think of the IELTS Essay Questions 2023?
 Well, you will need to listen to find out, but there are definitely some completely new topics and some old ones that have been given a facelift!

 You are welcome to sit and passively enjoy the episode, but you will get a lot more out of the lesson if you actively take part.

-So why not scroll down now and attempt to brainstorm ideas for each question BEFORE you listen, so that you compare your ideas to ours?
+So why not scroll down now and attempt to generate ideas for each question BEFORE you listen, so that you compare your ideas to ours?

-Remember, the questions we will cover today are just a small fraction of those featured in this blog post, which I update every month to include the 50 most recent IELTS essay questions 2022, so click if you want to find out what other topics are currently in use.
+Remember, the questions we will cover today are just a small fraction of those featured in this blog post, which I update every month to include the 50 most recent IELTS essay questions, so click if you want to find out what other topics are currently in use.

 Below, you can find a summary of the episode, which includes all of the links to useful materials and the times of each part of the discussion (so you can go directly to the part you want to listen to) 🚀